-How does email automation work?
+How does email automation for ecommerce work?

 Customer communication can always be improved but if you’re overloaded with contacts and you’re not making the most of them, you need to consider email automation.
 There are many solutions available but your choice of which to integrate really comes back to what your need and what is going to meet your customer’s needs and your business goals.

-Email automation streamlines your clients communications and can come in the form of a full blown CRM solution or a more simplified email specific campaign builder.
+Email automation for ecommerce streamlines your clients communications and can come in the form of a full blown CRM solution or a more simplified email specific campaign builder.
 When it comes to ecommerce sites, email automation is often a no-brainer.
 Using newsletter sign up templates and gathering data about your customers interest will help you target them at the right time.

 Email automation can be utilized to: